Yarulik/uWAVE_VLBL_Ino/README.md

 # uWAVE_VLBL_Ino
 uWAVE and Arduino UNO Virtual long baseline positioning demo application

-This application demonstrates principles of underwater virtual long baseline navigation (positioning).
+This application demonstrates principles of underwater virtual long baseline navigation (positioning), when a static responder's position can be estimated by a number of distance (time-of-flight, TOF) measurmements from different known locations.

 Basically, the app parses an NMEA string from a serial port with following format:

 ### $PVLBL,ownLat,ownLon,ownDepth,ownBatV,targetDataID,targetDataValue,propagationTime,MSR